 The Texas Education Code 31.002 defines Instructional Materials (IM) as content that conveys the essential knowledge and skills of a subject in the public-school curriculum encompasses lesson plans, assessments, and various materials used by teachers, principals, instructional leaders to support students learning.

 High-Quality Instructional Materials (HQIM) aligned with academic standards, offering clear learning outcomes, evidence-based practices, and full support for both teachers and students.
-To be considered HQIM in the state of Texas, the instructional materials must:
+To be considered HQIM in the state of Texas, the instructional materials must:have:

 HQIM provides teachers with resources that ensure all students access rigorous, grade-level content.
 Review all the criteria HQIM must meet in each grade level and content area in the IMRA Quality and Suitability Rubrics.